November 12, 2012 - by Simone Ulmer

-Detailed diagnosis not possible with an electrocardiogram
+Detailed diagnosis not possible with ECG

 For this to take place efficiently, the entire cardiac muscle has to contract at once.
 If the electrical conduction system is damaged, however, this is no longer guaranteed.
 One cause of an inefficient contraction of the heart can be a so-called left bundle branch block (LBBB).
 In this instance, the activation is only initiated in the right ventricle, which causes the left ventricle to contract in different places at different times.
 The blood is thus moved back and forth in the ventricle instead of being pumped out of it efficiently.
 This can lead to heart failure and the cardiac muscle can increase in size and expand.
-When this happens, Cardiac Resynchronization Therapy using a biventricular pacemaker can be used in an attempt to improve the activation of the heart muscle.
+When this happens, cardiac resynchronization therapy using a biventricular pacemaker can be used in an attempt to improve the activation of the heart muscle.

 Collaboration with Cardiocentro Ticino